HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 Close to 2% of pages (~40k) reported the issue of both `preconnect` & `dns-prefetch` in a single resource.

 {{ figure_markup(
-  caption="Pages that pass the preconnect Lighthouse audit", content="19.67%", classes="big-number",
+  caption="Pages that pass the `preconnect` Lighthouse audit.", content="19.67%", classes="big-number",
   sheets_gid="152449420",